SublimeText-Markdown/MarkdownEditing/README.md

     > __Typewriter Typing__ disables your cursor keys and all bindings that move the cursor and/or select text, leaving you only with letters, numbers, symbols, <kbd>Backspace</kbd>, <kbd>Delete</kbd> and <kbd>Enter</kbd>.

+* Markdown files usually contains URLs.
+If you want to open URLs under the cursor with a keybinding, you may want to install [OpenUrl][] plugin.
+It will work on other file types, too.

 ## Similar Plugins

 ###  [Knockdown][]